glennmagerman/ECB_multicountry/README.md

 This GitHub repository is aimed at the collaborators of the project, and contains all codes to construct the various statistics for the project, from data pre-cleaning, cleaning, harmonization, to descriptive statistics.

 Section 2 describes the data setup, governance and project workflow.
+Section 3 describes the code structure to produced the targeted network statistics.
+(TBD).

 ## 2. Data
 ### 2.1 Data sources